 - There is a huge, international WooCommerce community with which you can exchange ideas:

-- at WordPress Support forum
+- in the WordPress Support forum

 - in the Facebook group "WooCommerce Help & Share"